Project-Counter/cop5/source/13-transitioning/04-transitioning-from-counter-r5-to-r51.rst

 * In R5.1, the rule that items are the unit of reporting is applied consistently for all Data_Types.
 This means item-level requests and investigations for books may be larger in R5.1 reports.
 To compare R5 to R5.1, report consumers should use the Unique_Title_Investigations and Unique_Title_Requests.
 * For the same reason, R5.1 does not use the Section_Type attribute.
 * The list of Data_Types has been expanded.
 This means that conference proceedings, for example, can be more accurately classified.
 Report consumers are advised to use the Title Report to gain a full understanding of usage, rather than using Standard Views of the Title Report which are restricted to reporting on books and journals.
 * The definition and application of Access_Types has been clarified.
-The primary impact here is on the TR_B1, TR_J1 and TR_J4 Standard Views of the Title Report, which will show only Controlled content without Free_To_Read materials.
+The primary impact here is on the TR_B1, TR_J1 and TR_J4 Standard Views of the Title Report, which will show only Controlled content without Open and Free_To_Read materials.
 Report consumers are advised to use the Title Report to gain a full understanding of usage.
 * Components, an aspect of the Item Report, are optional in R5.1.
 Report consumers should use Unique_Item_Investigations and Unique_Item_Requests, which are always reported at the level of the item rather than the component, to effectively compare usage across report providers.